Professional edition active

 Diagnosis of Heatstroke

-• Clinical evaluation, including core temperature measurement
+• History and physical examination, including core (usually rectal) temperature measurement

 • Laboratory testing for organ dysfunction